-BUSINESS PERFORMANCE 2021
+BUSINESS PERFORMANCE 2022

-The result from ordinary activities amounted to &843.6 million compared with &554.3 million in the prior year.
-The net interest income earned by Volkswagen Bank GmbH, including interest anomalies from negative interest and net income from leasing transactions, came to &2,047.8 million compared with &2,012.4 million in the prior year.
+The result from ordinary activities amounted to \le 182.0 million compared with \le 843.6 million in the prior year.
+The net interest income earned by Volkswagen Bank GmbH, including interest anomalies from negative interest and net income from leasing transactions, came to \le 2,162.6 million compared with \le 2,047.8 million in the prior year.

-As in the prior year, interest income from lending and money market transactions including finance leases arose predominantly from financing business with end customers and from vehicle and capital investment financing with dealerships in the Volkswagen Group, decreasing by \in 160.4 million year-on-year to \in 1,382.7 million.
-Of this amount, \in 825.8 million (previous year: \in 971.1 million) was attributable to retail financing and \in 226.3 million (previous year: \in 285.0 million) to dealer financing.
+As in the prior year, interest income from lending and money market transactions including finance leases arose predominantly from financing business with end customers and from vehicle and capital investment financing with dealerships in the Volkswagen Group, decreasing by ≤ 90.5 million year-on-year to $\leq 1,473.2$ million.
+Of this amount, ≤ 774.1 million (previous year: ≤ 825.8 million) was attributable to retail financing and ≤ 291.7 million (previous year: ≤ 226.3 million) to dealer financing.

-Net income from leasing business amounted to \notin 732.8 million (previous year: \notin 609.3 million).
-Within this figure, income from leasing transactions, which rose by \notin 227.0 million or 20.7%, is set against expenses from leasing transactions, which were up by \notin 103.4 million or 21.1%.
+Net income from leasing business amounted to \le 844.8 million (previous year: \le 732.8 million).
+Within this figure, income from leasing transactions, which rose by \le 89.9 million or 6.8%, is set against expenses from leasing transactions, which were down by \le 22.1 million or 3.7%.

-Fee and commission income amounted to €364.5 million, which equated to a decrease of €0.2 million compared with the prior-year level.
-Fee and commission expenses came to €519.9 million (previous year: €536.8 million).
-Net fee and commission income was in negative territory in 2021, with a net expense of €155.5 million (previous year: net expense of €172.2 million).
+Fee and commission income amounted to €325.7 million, which equated to a decrease of €38.8 million compared with the prior-year level.
+Fee and commission expenses came to €383.1 million (previous year: €519.9 million).
+Net fee and commission income was in negative territory in the year under review, with a net expense of €57.4 million (previous year: net expense of €155.5 million).

-Other operating income rose by \notin 75.1 million to \notin 431.2 million, which was mainly attributable to the reversal of provisions for litigation risk.
+Other operating income fell by €155.4 million to €275.7 million, which was mainly attributable to the decreased reversal of provisions for litigation risk and reduced cost allocations.

-General and administrative expenses increased by €23.4 million to €793.2 million (previous year: €769.9 million).

-Personnel expenses increased by €12.9 million to €203.6 million.
+General and administrative expenses increased by €8.3 million to €801.5 million (previous year: €793.2 million).
+Personnel expenses increased by €9.3 million to €212.9 million.

-Expenses arising from cost transfers from affiliated companies went up by \notin 28.8 million to \notin 303.2 million.
-Fees for services provided by third parties decreased by \notin 38.6 million to \notin 36.0 million.
+Expenses arising from cost transfers from affiliated companies went up by €2.8 million to €306.0 million.
+Fees for services provided by third parties decreased by €12.5 million to €23.5 million.

-Depreciation and write-downs on lease assets at the French branch amounted to \notin 662.3 million (previous year: \notin 541.6 million).
-Other operating expenses fell by \notin 23.0 million to \notin 70.0 million.
+Depreciation and write-downs on lease assets amounted to €755.6 million (previous year: €662.3 million).
+Other operating expenses rose by €7.4 million to €77.5 million.

-The provision for credit risks came to a net reversal of \in 54.9 million in the reporting year (previous year: net addition of \in 227.9 million).
-The profit after tax of \in 562.8 million (previous year: \in 382.9 million) will be transferred to Volkswagen AG pursuant to the existing control and profitand-loss transfer agreement.
+The provision for credit risks came to a net addition of \le 512.6 million in the reporting year (previous year: net reversal of \le 54.9 million).
+The profit remaining after tax, which amounts to \le 182.0 million (previous year: \le 562.8 million), is transferred to Volkswagen AG pursuant to the existing profit and loss transfer agreement.

-Total assets rose by $\notin 0.2$ billion to $\notin 81.8$ billion (previous year: $\notin 81.6$ billion).
-The customer loans and receivables reported in the balance sheet declined by $\notin 5.0$ billion and amounted to $\notin 46.5$ billion as of the reporting date (previous year: $\notin 51.6$ billion).
-Private and business customers accounted equally for this year-on-year change in loans and receivables.
+Total assets decreased by €8.5 billion to €73.3 billion (previous year: €81.8 billion) essentially as a result of the reduction of excess liquidity.
+The customer loans and receivables reported in the balance sheet increased by €1.7 billion and amounted to €48.2 billion as of the reporting date (previous year: